 Sweetener of choice to taste

 DIRECTIONS: Preheat oven to 350º.
 Mix and beat the wet cake ingredients in a large mixing bowl.
 If your almond flour isn’t room temperature, make it so and press out any lumps.
 Measure and add in all dry ingredients to the bowl and stir well.
 Line your cake pan(s) with waxed paper or parchment.
 Grease the sides of the pan(s) well.
 Pour batter into pan spreading it evenly with a rubber spatula.
-Tap pan on counter to eliminate air pockets and pop into 350º oven for about 60 minutes.
-If using two 1″x9″ round cake pans, they will cook much faster, say about 30 minutes or so.
+Tap pan on counter to eliminate air pockets and pop into 350º oven.
+Bake for about 60 minutes if using one, very deep pan like I did.
+If using two 1″ x 9″ round cake pans, they will cook much faster, in about 25-30 minutes or so.
 Toothpick test the center.
 It should come out clean and dry when the the cake is done.
 Completely cool before attempting to tip cake out onto a board to cut it into layers.
-This cake can also be made in a 9×13 pan, cut in half and each half then sliced into two layers.
+This cake can also be made in a rectangular 9 x 13″ pan, cut in half and each half then sliced laterally to form 4 layers (reserve 1 layer for another use as you only need 3 layers for this cake).
 All sorts of possibilities with that cake size.

-Next to cut the cake: I sliced the completely cooled cake very carefully with a long-bladed knife, using a piece of cardboard covered with foil to gently slide each layer onto to set aside while I filled/frosted the final creation.
+Next cut the cake layers: I sliced the completely cooled cake very carefully with a long-bladed knife, using a piece of cardboard covered with foil to gently slide each layer onto to set aside while I filled/frosted the final creation.
 This cake has a firm texture and is not as crumbly as some almond flour cakes.
-This pleased me very much.
-But you still need to be careful, as even firm cakes can break.
+All good, but you still need to be careful, as even firm cakes can break.

 Place about 1¼ c. of the frosting on the bottom layer of the cake.
 Spread evenly with a rubber spatula, going almost to the edges.
 Place the second layer of cake gently on the top and press slightly.
 Put another 1¼ c. frosting on this layer and spread it out evenly.
 Place the top cake layer on the stack, press slightly and spread all remaining frosting on the top and sides.
 OPTIONAL GARNISH: Decorate the top of your cake with fresh strawberry slices, a few strawberry leaves or perhaps a sliced and “fanned out” single strawberry at the center.
 Chill in the refrigerator with plastic wrap on top until ready to cut and serve.